zero-stroke/SecuritiesCorrelations/README.md

 Fred-api switch will change dropdown values to values supported by api, which is mostly identical except for HWIRATIO, CONSPI, and COMPAPFFx.

-Radio buttons - Securities - FRED MD - FRED API & As Reported
+Radio buttons: Securities - FRED MD - FRED API & As Reported

 As reported data correlations will give a better insight into what was truly following the movement.
 Fred api data will allow for as-reported data as well as more granular data retrieval for series such as VIXCLSx.